Loading...

 Yes — hearing opportunity required

 New Jersey HOA law is governed primarily by the Planned Real Estate Development Full Disclosure Act (N.J.S.A.
 45:22A-21 et seq.) and the New Jersey Condominium Act (N.J.S.A.
 46:8B-1 et seq.), establishing one of the nation's most homeowner-protective regulatory frameworks.
-Unlike many states, New Jersey is one of only a few states with a state agency — the Department of Community Affairs (DCA) — that actively regulates and oversees HOA conduct.
+Unlike many states, New Jersey has a state agency — the Department of Community Affairs (DCA) — with a limited oversight role over common-interest communities (it can require associations to maintain a dispute-resolution procedure, open meetings, and records access).
 For comparison with other states, check our HOA fine limits by state comparison.

 New Jersey imposes no statewide maximum fine amount, but fines must be authorized by the governing documents and clearly disclosed.
 More importantly, New Jersey is a judicial foreclosure state, meaning HOAs cannot engage in non-judicial (non-court) foreclosure.
 This is a critical protection: you cannot lose your home without a court hearing where you can defend yourself.